mikechambers/darci/README.md

 Note that DARCI does not track data for ALL Destiny 2 PVP players.
 It only tracks the data for the players it has been configured to track.

+NOTE: DARCI is still pre-release and under development, which means it still has some bugs and needs some polish.
+If you run into any issues or have any suggestions please [log an issue](https://github.com/mikechambers/darci/issues) or share on the [Discord server](https://discord.gg/2Y8bV2Mq3p).

 ## Screenshots

 ![image](images/player_thumbnail_m.png)